Bouquet algebra of toric ideals: A combinatorial characterization of strongly robust toric ideals

 \begin{Remark} {\em Let $D\in\ZZ^{m\times n}$ be an integer matrix and $\Lambda(D)$ its second Lawrence lifting.
 We denote by $\alpha_1,\ldots,\alpha_{n}$ the columns of $D$.
 By Remark~\ref{why_gen_lawrence}, $\Lambda(D)$ is after a column permutation just the matrix $A$ constructed in Theorem~\ref{inverse_construction} for the vectors $\ab_i=\alpha_i$ and $\cb_i=(1,-1)$ for all $i=1,\ldots,n$.
 Applying Theorem~\ref{inverse_construction} we obtain that $A$ has $n$ subbouquets, which are either free or mixed by Lemma~\ref{mixed_bouquet}.
 Thus by Corollary~\ref{gen_no_free} we obtain the desired conclusion.} \end{Remark}

-Interestingly, all previously known examples of equality $\Gr(A)=\MS(A)$, that is, of $\emptyset$-Lawrence toric ideals in the literature not arising from graphs, as those from \cite{BBDLMNS}, and Example 4.3a), are such that matrices $A$ have only mixed bouquets.
+Interestingly, all previously known examples of equality $\Gr(A)=\MS(A)$, that is, of strongly robust toric ideals in the literature not arising from graphs, as those from \cite{BBDLMNS}, and Example 4.3a), are such that matrices $A$ have only mixed bouquets.
 Our results provide many additional such easy-to-construct examples, e.g.\ Corollary~\ref{gen_no_free}, recovering, in particular, \cite[Proposition 7.1]{St} as a special case.
-On the other hand, Example~\ref{four_sets} b) constructs an $\emptyset$-Lawrence toric ideal that has both mixed and non-mixed bouquets.
-However, we do not have an example of an $\emptyset$-Lawrence matrix $A$ that has no mixed bouquet, raising the natural question: \emph{Is it true that if $I_A$ is $\emptyset$-Lawrence then $A$ has at least one mixed bouquet?} For readers interested in this question, we gather a few remarks.
-Note that if $A$ has $s$ bouquets then, since $I_{A_B}$ is always $[s]$-Lawrence the consequence of Theorem~\ref{graver=indisp} is that: in the case when $A$ has all of the bouquets mixed then the converse is also true, and thus $I_A$ is $\emptyset$-Lawrence.
-In addition, when $A$ has no mixed bouquets, Theorem~\ref{graver=indisp} implies that $I_A$ is $\emptyset$-Lawrence if and only if $I_{A_B}$ is $\emptyset$-Lawrence; also a consequence of Theorem~\ref{stable_toric}.
+On the other hand, Example~\ref{four_sets} b) constructs a strongly robust toric ideal that has both mixed and non-mixed bouquets.
+However, we do not have an example of a strongly robust toric ideal $I_A$, whose matrix $A$ has no mixed bouquet, raising the natural question: \begin{Question} \emph{Is it true that if $I_A$ is strongly robust then $A$ has at least one mixed bouquet?} \end{Question} For readers interested in this question, we gather a few remarks.
+Note that if $A$ has $s$ bouquets then, since $I_{A_B}$ is always $[s]$-Lawrence the consequence of Theorem~\ref{graver=indisp} is that: in the case when $A$ has all of the bouquets mixed then the converse is also true, and thus $I_A$ is strongly robust.
+Recently, Sullivant showed in \cite{Su} that our question has a positive answer in the case of strongly robust toric ideals of codimension less than or equal to 2, based on the comprehensive knowledge of the codimension 2 lattice ideals from \cite{PS1}.
+The main ingredient in his proof was a complete characterization of the strongly robust codimension 2 toric ideals in terms of the Gale transform.
+In general, we can only say that when $A$ has no mixed bouquets, Theorem~\ref{graver=indisp} implies that $I_A$ is strongly robust if and only if $I_{A_B}$ is strongly robust; also a consequence of Theorem~\ref{stable_toric}.
 Moreover, at the moment, we do not know whether $S$-Lawrence toric ideals have special properties when $\emptyset\subsetneq S\subsetneq [n]$.